MichaelChirico/potools/README.md

 ### Translating technical terms

 Technical terms are par for the course in R packages; showing users similar terms for the same concept might lead to needless confusion.
 R recommends using the [ISI Multilingual Glossary of Statistical Terms](https://www.isi-web.org/publications/glossary-of-statistical-terms) to help overcome this issue.

+### Picking a domain for diasporic languages

+What domain should you use when translating Spanish?
+There's `es_AR`, `es_BO`, `es_CL`, `es_DO`, `es_HN`, ... do I
+really need to provide a separate file for my Nicaraguan (`es_NI`) users?

+No, but you could.
+Typically, you are best off creating one set of translations under the language's general domain (here, `es`).
+Once translations exist for `es`, users in all of the more specific locales will see the messages for `es` whenever they exist.
+If you really do want to provide more regionally-specific error messages (awesome!), you can either (1) create a whole new set of translations for each region or (2) write translations _only for the region-specific messages_.
+The latter is how R handles messages that differ on British/American spelling, for example.

+Say a user is running in `es_GT` and triggers an error.
+R will first look for a translation into `es_GT`; if none is defined, it will look for a translation into `es`.
+If none is defined again, it will finally default to showing a message in English.